-The management of the Tranquility Community Development District, Brevard, Florida ("District") would like to offer the readers of the District's financial statements this discussion and analysis of the District's financial activities for the period from inception February 22, 2022 to September 30, 2022.
+The management of the Tranquility Community Development District, City of Titusville, Florida ("District") would like to offer the readers of the District's financial statements this discussion and analysis of the District's financial activities for the fiscal year ended September 30, 2024.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.